-Jesus imparts this teaching of recurring crucifixion when he tells us that we must pick up our crosses daily.
-6 And our repeated rise toward Christ is demonstrated in the gospel story by Jesus’s reappearance within the form of a person that his disciples do not recognize.
+Jesus imparts this teaching of recurring crucifixion when he says that we must pick up our crosses daily.
+6 And our repeated rising toward Christ is demonstrated in the gospel story by Jesus’s reappearance within the form of a person that his disciples do not recognize.
 7 When, during the course of our spiritual evolution, we shed our egos, even those closest to us often fail to recognize the new person we’ve become.
-The fact that Jesus chooses to crucify his ego yet again, having already risen in Christ and been able to teach the gospel, demonstrates that no matter how high we’ve risen the ego continually builds new obstacles that need to be overcome.
+The fact that Jesus chooses to crucify his ego yet again, having already risen in Christ and been able to teach the gospel, demonstrates that no matter how high we’ve risen, the ego continually builds new obstacles that need to be overcome.

-When we pray “For thine is the kingdom, the power, and the glory, forever, amen,” we are thus confirming our faith in today’s living Christ; 8 as well as God’s divine plan that we, his children, can feel only intimations of but never fully know.
+When we pray “For thine is the kingdom, the power, and the glory, forever and ever, amen,” we are thus confirming our faith in today’s living Christ; 8 as well as God’s divine plan that we, his children, can feel only intimations of but never fully know.
 9 As the 19th century Unitarian Minister Theodore Parker once said: “I do not pretend to understand the moral universe, the arc is a long one, my eye reaches but little ways.
 I can calculate the curve and complete the figure by the experience of sight; I can divine it by conscience.
 But from what I see, I am sure it bends toward justice.”